druglogics/ags-paper/docs/index.md

 Also, the [`results`](https://github.com/bblodfon/ags-paper-1/tree/master/results) directory includes the following files/directories:

-- `res_fit_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance] section (link operator mutations).
-- `res_fit_aucs_topo.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Fitness vs Ensemble Performance](#fitness-vs-ensemble-performance-1) section (topology mutations).
-- `res_param_boot_aucs.rds`: a compressed file with a `tibble` object having the result data in a tidy format for the analysis related to the [Bootstrap Simulations] section.
 - `scrambled_topo_res_cascade1.rds`: a compressed file with a `tibble` object having the result data from executing the script [get_syn_res_scrambled_topo_cascade1.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/get_syn_res_scrambled_topo_cascade1.R), related to the [scrambled topologies investigation](#scrambled-topo-inv-cascade1) in CASCADE 1.0.
 - `boot_cascade1_res`: a compressed file with a `tibble` object having the result data from executing the script [get_syn_res_boot_ss_cascade1.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/get_syn_res_boot_ss_cascade1.R), related to the [scrambled topologies investigation](#boot-ss-cascade1-curated) in CASCADE 1.0.